whiskey-hotel/tennis-court-locator/README.md

 - I swapped the `fine_tune_checkpoint_type:` to `detection` since...

 ## Exporting the model
-For this project, I want to use [TensorFlow.js](https://www.tensorflow.org/js) so that I can use machine learning directly in the browser.
+For this project, I wanted to use [TensorFlow.js](https://www.tensorflow.org/js) so that I could use my trained model directly in the browser.

-I first had to export the model as...
+To use `TensorFlow.js`, I first had to export the model as...